Getting started

 Builds ax locally from the module source.

-or $(go env GOBIN).
-That directory must be
+$(go env GOBIN).
+That directory must be on

 |